mhaack/mh-site/src/posts/2025-07-04-smart-ev-charging-automatic-home-charger-control-with-ai-license-plate-recognition.md

 date: 2025-07-04
 permalink: /smart-ev-charging/
 seo:
+ title: AI License Plate Recognition for Smart EV Charging
- description: Automate secure EV charger access with Home Assistant.
-Unlock and authorize charging only when your specific car is detected.
+ description: Secure your EV charger with Home Assistant automation.
+Learn how to automatically authorize charging only when your specific car is detected.
+Ditch RFID hassle!
 ---
 Are you familiar with the following situation?